coreyohnkhin/RNAseq_Brassica_Sclerotinia/README.md

  - read original paper

- - functional analysis with A thaliana reference, focus on well-annotated genes
+ - functional analysis with *A. thaliana* reference, focus on well-annotated genes